-6. Please provide a list of the items identified for action in the 2019 ARP that have been completed and those that remain outstanding.
-Please indicate if an item is the subject of an Advisory Rules Committee recommendation.
+6. Please provide a list of the items identified for action in the 2020 ARP that have been completed and those that remain outstanding.

-CJIC identified the Criminal Justice Information Systems rule set, R 28.5101 - R 28.5414, specifically R 28.5101 and 28.5414, for action in the 2018-2019 Annual Regulatory Plan for the same reasons detailed in this year's plan.
+CJIC identified the Criminal Justice Information Systems rule set, R 28.5101 - R 28.5414, specifically R 28.5101 and 28.5414, for action in the 2019-2020 Annual Regulatory Plan for the same reasons detailed in this year's plan.
 While CJIC made significant progress toward the rule set revision, this item remains outstanding due to the continued drafting of the rule set revision.
+It should be noted, a formal Request for Rulemaking was submitted to MOAHR and subsequently approved on May 21, 2020 [2019-142 SP RFR].
+The Regulatory Impact Statement and the draft Rules will be submitted soon.